gamondue/SchoolGrades/README.md

 3. Click **Save Configuration**
 4. The application will automatically restart in the selected language

-### Want to Contribute Translations?
+### Want to Contribute to translations?

-We welcome translations to other languages!
-If you'd like to contribute:
+I welcome translations to other languages!
+If you'd like to contribute send me a message and I will send you a spreadsheet for translation.
+In case of big requests for translations, I could arrange a smoother way.

-📚 **[Translation Guide](Documentation/ResourceFiles-Setup-Guide.md)** - Complete guide for adding new languages

-**Languages we're looking for**: 🇫🇷 French, 🇪🇸 Spanish, 🇩🇪 German, 🇵🇹 Portuguese, and more!

-**How to contribute**:
-1. Create `Strings.[language-code].resx` file (e.g., `Strings.fr.resx` for French)
-2. Translate all resource keys from `Strings.resx`
-3. Test the translation
-4. Submit a Pull Request

-See the [Implementation Guide](Documentation/Multilingual-Implementation-Guide.md) for technical details.

 ## Documentation

-SchoolGrades has a comprehensive Operation Manual in Italian:
+SchoolGrades has an Operation Manual in Italian:

-📖 **[Manuale Utente in Italiano](Documentation/Manuale-Utente-SchoolGrades.md)** - Complete guide to using SchoolGrades
+📖 **[Manuale Utente in Italiano](Manual_IT/Manuale-Utente-SchoolGrades.md)** - Complete guide in Italian to using SchoolGrades

 The documentation covers:
 - All main windows and their functions